Our Staff

 Taylor Main

-As Office Manager, Taylor Main keeps the NC Child team running smoothly.
+As Senior Marketing Manager, Taylor Main keeps the NC Child team running smoothly.
 When she was growing up in Virginia, she wanted to be a marine photographer.
-Now, when she’s not at NC Child, she is still an avid photographer specializing in weddings as well as a traveler, donut enthusiast, and loyal fan of the Atlanta Braves and Harry Potter.
+Now, when she’s not at NC Child, she is still an avid photographer specializing in weddings as well as a traveler, donut enthusiast, and loyal fan of the Atlanta Braves.
 She has a professional background as a videographer, photographer, and social media manager and holds a bachelor’s degree in Media Arts and Design from James Madison University.

 Favorite thing about working for NC Child: Being part of an organization that is making a difference in the lives of children